Korah: In rabbinical literature

 The rabbis of the Talmudic era explained the name "Korah" as meaning "baldness."
 It was given to Korah on account of the gap or blank which he made in Israel by his revolt.
-Korah is represented as the possessor of extraordinary wealth, having discovered one of the treasures which Joseph had hidden in Egypt.
+Korah is represented as the possessor of extraordinary wealth, having discovered one of the treasures that Joseph had hidden in Egypt.
 The keys of Korah's treasuries alone formed a load for 300 mules.
-He and Haman were the two richest men in the world, and both died on account of their rapacity, and because their riches were not the gift of Heaven.
+He and Haman were the two richest men in the world, and both died on account of their greed, and because their riches were not the gift of Heaven.
 On the other hand, Korah is represented as a wise man, chief of his family and as one of the Kohathites who carried the Ark of the Covenant on their shoulders.